MozillaFoundation/2017-global-sprint-planning/README.md

 ## Welcome to the 2017 Global Sprint Planning Repo!

-Here you'll find all the information you need about coordinating your hub or community's participation in the Global Sprint, a 2-day world-wide collaborative work sprint on open projects from all around the Mozilla community.
-Contributors and project leads gather in person to work and hack and hang out together at local host sites.
-For those not near a host site, virtual participation and contribution is encouraged.
-In 2017, we're building out the global sprint with all the Hubs to create a truly diverse and far reaching event, bringing together contributors from all corners of the network-- educators, devs, activists and designers-- to collaborate on code, curriculum, and tools.
+Here you'll find all the information you need about coordinating your hub or community's participation in the Global Sprint, a 2-day world-wide collaborative work sprint on open projects from all around the Mozilla Network.
+At the Sprint, contributors and project leads gather in person to work, hack, and hang out together at local host sites.
+For those not near a host site, virtual participation is encouraged.
+In 2017, we're building out the Global Sprint with all the Hubs to create a truly diverse and far-reaching event, bringing together contributors from all corners of the network-- educators, devs, activists and designers-- to collaborate on code, curriculum, and tools.

- **This year's sprint takes place on June 1st and 2nd, 2017.** Check out the [community-facing Global Sprint Site]() here.
+ **This year's sprint takes place on June 1st and 2nd, 2017.** Check out the [community-facing Global Sprint Site](https://mozilla.github.io/global-sprint/) here.

 ### Why should my Hub Participate in the Global Sprint?
 Your Global Sprint participation can: